Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-06-PINN-Lessons-Learnt.md

 ### 3. Enforcing Physical Constraints on Parameters
 One Line: Do the reality check for sign and magnitude of parameters Neural networks are excellent at function approximation.
 They are not physicists.
-PINN may find mathematically convenient but physically impossible parameters (e.g., negative degradation rates, negative mass) if those values happen to reduce the loss function.
+PINN may find mathematically convenient but physically impossible parameters if those values happen to reduce the loss function.
+For example
+- negative degradation rates, negative mass
+- Out of range
+These are not useful simply because you cannot interpret physically.

 #### Best Practices:
 - Embed physical constraints directly into the model.